Created on May 29, 2020.

 I recognize my bias here, and the ideas and emotions around productivity and agility are fascinating.
 Of the topics I’ve played with over the years, these two stand out as the most conflated and internally inconsistent by those talking about them.

-When many people use the term “productivity” they are often referring to getting more work done faster.
-Others refer to productivity in terms of making things more efficiate (generating less waste).
-And a smaller group talk about their concerns of quality dropping in the name of productivity.
+When many people use the term “productivity” they are referring to getting more work done faster.
+Others refer to productivity in terms of making things more efficient (generating less waste).
+And a smaller group focus on concerns of quality dropping in the name of productivity.
 Around 2010 I saw more people talking about productivity in terms of “the grind,” “hustle porn,” and other epithets (positive and negative) equating high productivity with working long hours on a never-ending loop in the hopes of one day “being able to relax.”

 At which point I want to turn into Inigo Montoya:

 You keep using that word, I do not think it means what you think it means.

 I want to get a principle out of the way before I forget: Avoid doing temporarily that which you cannot do indefinitely.

 It’s a story I hear a lot in business: “We figured if we could just hustle and work really hard for a year or two eventually we would be able to ‘do it right.’”
 How long ago was that?
 “Seven years ago.”

 The way I’ve started looking at productivity is as four control dials.
 The dials change the magnitude of efficiency, effectiveness, scope, and speed—and they’re interconnected.
 So, all the aforementioned statements about productivity are true, but they lose breadth and nuance when boiled down to “just speed” or “just how much you get done” in a given period of time.